charlesliudev/EduMaster/README.md

 - You can trigger the audio component of this application by clicking on any button!
 - You can automatically load the previous state of the application simply by opening it.
 - You can automatically save the state of the application by closing it.

+## Phase 4: Task 2
+I have included a new type hierachy in my code.
+The new superclass is the abstract class SchoolMember, representing all individuals who are members of the school.
+The two subclasses of SchoolMember are Student and Teacher, who each have their own unique implementations of the abstract methods 'assignCourse' and 'payOutstandingTransaction'.
+This new SchoolMember class abstracts away the many similarities between a Student and a Teacher in a school, including having first and last names, unique IDs, courses enrolled in or taught, and having outstanding transactions due with the school.